NatronGitHub/Natron/README.md

 software, similar in functionality to Adobe After Effects, Nuke by The Foundry, or Blackmagic Fusion.

-It is portable and cross-platform (Linux, OS X, Microsoft Windows).
+It is portable and cross-platform (GNU/Linux, OS X, Microsoft Windows).

 The project home page is http://natron.fr